-Save The Snakes supports Emanual Liyong Sama to increase awareness about snakes in the Northwest region of Cameroon.
+Through the Save The Snakes Support Grant Program, Save The Snakes supported Emanual Liyong Sama in 2019 to increase awareness about snakes in the Northwest region of Cameroon.
 Emanual has been working in general conservation and education of wildlife species in Cameroon since 2010.
 In 2010, with the support of the Rufford Foundation, Emmanual and his team undertook a study on wildlife species used in traditional medicine, and subsequently, focused conservation education on the identified species, which interestingly included all indigenous snake species.

 Awareness campaigns for enlightenment on the protection of snakes in Cameroon